sammigd/sammigd.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "Samantha G. Dean, PhD"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a PhD biostatistician working in infectious disease epidemiology, vaccine and drug effectiveness, and causal inference.
+I am a PhD statistician and data scientist working in infectious disease epidemiology, vaccine and drug effectiveness, and causal inference.

 In my graduate work at Yale, I developed and applied statistical methods for causal inference.
 I worked with Professors [Forrest Crawford](http://www.crawfordlab.io/) and [Laura Forastiere](https://ysph.yale.edu/profile/laura_forastiere/).

-I am interested in using statistics to answer quesions with social and policy impacts.
+In my work, I use statistics to answer questions with social and policy impacts.

+Examples
+- Estimating COVID-19 vaccine effectiveness in Connecticut
+- Evaluating interventions with treatment spillover

 Want to chat?
-Send me an email or a LinkedIn message (linked on left).
+Send me an [email](sdean39@gmail.com) or a [LinkedIn](https://www.linkedin.com/in/samantha-dean123/) message.